 Not only does the Devastator roll down cornstalks, it also crimps them—something stomper-style attachments don’t do.
 Nutrients from the broken stalks are released into the ground, jump-starting faster microbial activity.

 The faster breakdown that starts with the Devastator allows growers with conventional corn heads to get the results of residue breakdown without switching to more expensive, higher-horsepower chopping corn heads.
 And stalk breakdown saves you from making vertical tillage and stalk-chopping passes, increasing your profitability and ROI.

 Beck’s Practical Farm Research provides unbiased, farmer-focused research through studies conducted across the Midwest.
-After a three-year study concluding in 2017, the Yetter 5000 Stalk Devastator earned the designation of PFR Proven.
-According to Beck’s, “a product or practice is designated as PFR Proven if it has provided a positive yield increase during three or more years of testing and averages a positive return on investment (products only) during that time.”
+After a three-year study, the Yetter 5000 Stalk Devastator earned the designation of PFR Proven.
+A Beck's PFR Proven product or practice provides a positive yield increase during three or more years of testing.
+Products must average a positive return on investment during that time.